talwrii/yt-cli-rmt-guide/README.md

 1. `python3-dbus` is needed for the interface used to communicate with the extension from the command-line
 1. `playerctl` is a command-line tool to communicate with mediaplayers (includig streamkeys after some configuration).

-Both of these tools are standard, broadly used develoment tools
+Both uv and nvm are standard, broadly used development tools

 To install requiments:
 1. `sudo apt-get install pipx`